philmph/philmph.github.io/content/posts/3/index.md

 ## 🧭 Before we begin

 This post is part two of a two-part series.
-Here, I'll show how to use OpenTofu modules to define a YAML schema and validate configuration against it.
+This time, I'll show how to use OpenTofu modules to define a YAML schema and validate configuration against it.

-Part 1/2 can be found at [OpenTofu ❤️ YAML Configuration](/posts/2/).
+Part 1 of 2 can be found at [OpenTofu ❤️ YAML Configuration](/posts/2/).

 ### Prerequisites

+Same setup as in part 1:

 - [OpenTofu](https://opentofu.org/docs/intro/install/) installed
 - A [Cloudflare](https://www.cloudflare.com/) account with an existing DNS zone

+Additionally:

 - Understanding how to use `.yaml` files as configuration source

 ## 🎯 Objective

-TODO Update

-A YAML schema will be defined to enforce configuration files to adhere to the specified content structure.
-This will prevent everyone from adding **structurally** wrong configuration inputs.
-It does not prevent wrong values (while we can now also utilize `variable` based `default` values and `validation` blocks).
+We will define a YAML schema to enforce that configuration files follow a specific structure.
+This helps prevent anyone from adding structurally invalid inputs.
+It does not prevent incorrect values - though we can now also make use of `variable` based `default` values and `validation` blocks.

-We will reuse the file baseline established in part 1/2 and add logic on top to achieve that.
-Therefore, we will again create [Cloudflare](https://www.cloudflare.com/) based DNS records.
+We'll reuse the file baseline established in part 1 and add logic on top of it.
+As before, we'll create [Cloudflare](https://www.cloudflare.com/) based DNS records.

 ### Benefits

-TODO Update

-Unlike in part 1/1, we can now
+Unlike in part 1, we can now:

-- Add built-in features from `variable` definitions when using YAML configurations
+- Use built-in features from `variable` definitions when importing YAML configurations
-  - Allows usage of `default` and `optional(...)` in `object`
+  - Support `default` values and the `optional(...)` type in `object` definitions
-  - Allows usage of `validation` blocks
+  - Add `validation` blocks to enforce value rules

 ### Drawbacks

-TODO Update

-- Adds code complexity by adding a sub-module structure
+- Adds complexity by introducing a sub-module structure

 ## 🛠️ Using YAML in OpenTofu